Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Results and Discussion

-The first model (labeled \textit{generic model-eq}) is trained on a dataset consisting of all PV penetration rates in equal proportion.
+The first model (labeled \textit{generic model-eq}) is trained on a dataset consisting of all PV penetration rates sampled in equal proportion.
 The second model (labeled \textit{generic model-uneq}) is similar except that we give more importance to lower PV penetration rates which are more difficult to learn.
-This is achieved by including more data samples for lower PV penetration rates.
+This is achieved by including more data samples for lower PV penetration rates, i.e., training data $\propto$ 1/(PV penetration rate).
 Both these models, however, perform sub-optimally compared to the probe specific models.
-The best method is the ensemble CNN model, which takes the average of the predictions of all the probe specific models.
-This method performs consistently well across all the PV penetration rates, even outperforming the respective probe specific models in certain cases.
-In addition to the performance, another advantage of the the ensemble model compared to the generic models is that each probe specific component of the ensemble can be independently trained, enabling the training to be conducted in a distributed manner.
+The best method is the third model (labeled \textit{ensemble average model}), which takes the average of the predictions of all the probe specific models.
+This is referred to as “ensemble bagging” in the machine learning literature, and performs better than a single model trained on a wide range of penetration rates.
+As seen in Fig.~\ref{fig:probe_res}(b), the ensemble CNN performs consistently well across all the PV penetration rates, even outperforming the respective probe specific models in certain cases.
+In addition to the performance, the individual models in the ensemble CNN (also called weak learners) can be trained in parallel, resulting in significantly lower training time than the other two generic models.